konstantingoretzki/keyos-croc/README.md

 3. Customize `/root/udisk/payloads/payload.sh` according to your wishes (see [settings](#settings))
 4. Reboot the device (`reboot`)

+**Note:** Unfortunately, updating is not currently supported.
+In order to get the newest KeyOS Croc features you have to either make the changes by hand or reflash to the latest supported Hak5 version (`1.3_510`) and then run the the KeyOS Croc installation process.

 ## Usage
 Depending on your configuration (see [settings](#settings)) the framework can do the following things:
 1. Detect the OS